IuliiaKonovalova/school_app/README.md

   ![Members page.](documentation/features/members_page/members_page.png)

-  It has a title "Members" and sorting bar.
+  It has the title "Members" and a sorting bar.
 The sorting bar has the following choices:

 - All Members;
 - Parents;